-Sherwood Point Lighthouse Door County is located in northeast Wisconsin on the western shores of Lake Michigan.
+Sherwood Point Lighthouse Door County is located in northeast Wisconsin on the western shores of Lake Michigan in Sturgeon Bay, Wisconsin.

 The Lighthouse is one of my favorite lighthouses on the Door peninsula for the story behind it and for its uniqueness.

 |Notes:||The grounds are not open to the public.
 Viewing from the road only.|

 |Address:||E. Sherwood Point Road – Sturgeon Bay, WI 54235|

 |Google Maps:||Click To Google Map Me|

 Sherwood Point in Winter

 Image available on a variety of print mediums.
 Photo print, canvas, metal, acrylic, housewares, cards & totes

 A Little History